SymfonyCasts/symfony-ux/sfcasts/turbo/login-redirect.md

 In `TurboFrameRedirectSubscriber`, look at `shouldWrapRedirect()`.
-Let's think: if this response is a redirect to the *login* page *and* if the request is happening inside a `Turbo-Frame` header, then we *definitely* know that we want to wrap the redirect so that our JavaScript redirects the whole page.
+Let's think: if this response is a redirect to the *login* page *and* if the request is happening inside a `<turbo-frame>`, then we *definitely* know that we want to wrap the redirect so that our JavaScript redirects the whole page.

-Start by check to see if *not* `$request->headers->get('Turbo-Frame')`.
+Start by checking to see if *not* `$request->headers->get('Turbo-Frame')`.
 In this case, return `false`.
-Adding this check was redundant before... because if you have the `Turbo-Frame-Redirect` header then you *definitely* have a `Turbo-Frame` header.
+Adding this check was redundant before... because if you have the `Turbo-Frame-Redirect` header then you *definitely* have this one.
 But now it's going to help us detect if we're in a frame *and* if the response is redirecting to the login page.

 Grab the redirect location by saying `$location = $response->headers->get('Location')`.
-Instead of checking to see if this equals `/login`, let's be fancier and use the URL generator to help us.
+Instead of checking to see if this equals `/login`, let's be fancier and use the URL generator.

 At the top of the class, add a `__construct()` function with a `UrlGeneratorInterface` argument... which is just a more hipster way to get the